People

 Undergraduate Student

-Tarek joined the lab in May 2025 as an undergraduate research student.
+Tarek joined the lab in May 2025 as an undergraduate research student and then stayed to do a BIO481.
 Tarek is investigating protein-protein interactions within the yeast ABC transporter Ycf1p, focusing on the regulatory (R) region.
 In his free time, Tarek enjoys playing boardgames with friends and biking during the summer.